t4ol1n/tif/README.txt

 like http, https, ftp, xmpp, rss and many more.
 A large number of data formats like EDI, JSON, CSV, HL7 and languages like JS, Python, Scala, are supported out of the box.
-Its extensible architecture allows developers to easily add support to proprietary protocols and data formats.
+Its extensible architecture allows developers to easily add support for proprietary protocols and data formats.

-The Talend Integration Factory distribution supplements the Apache Camel with support for OSGi containers, support for integrating Talend jobs on Camel routes and a number of advanced examples.
+The Talend Integration Factory distribution supplements Apache Camel with support for OSGi containers, support for integrating Talend jobs on Camel routes and a number of advanced examples.
 The OSGi container uses Apache Karaf.
 It's a lightweight container providing advanced features such